Non-Earner Benefits | Income Replacement | Diamondlaw.ca

 Long-Term Help from Talented Lawyers

-Non-earners are not eligible for benefits during the first 26 weeks after the incident.
-Once this period has passed, there are two types of non-earners benefits, each of which comes with a clear benefit amount.
+Non-earners are eligible for benefit immediately.
+There are two types of non-earners benefits, each of which comes with a clear benefit amount.

 After the two-year mark, if the claimant was enrolled in school at the time the injury was sustained, the weekly entitlement may increase to $320.
 For as long as two years, including after the 26 weeks following the accident and to the 2-year mark, the non-earners get a weekly amount of $185.
 There are numerous different factors in considering whether someone is entitled to non-earner benefits.
 Although the statutes may seem relatively clear, it can be difficult to figure out non-earner benefits, which is why you would want to hire experienced non-earner benefit attorneys at Diamond & Diamond.
 This is largely because courts look at numerous different factors in determining whether or not someone could indeed recover a weekly benefit.